glacier-modding/g2-mods/README.md

 - HITMAN
 - HITMAN 2
-- Deus Ex: Mankind Dividied
+- Deus Ex: Mankind Divided
 - Hitman: Absolution

 HITMAN 2 is the main focus at the moment, but modifications will likely hopefully end up expanding to all Glacier² Engine games, more work pls @B3LYP & @MrMike <3